PhysicsX/ExampleCode/googleTest/README.md

 ```

 If you want to test method of a class, you need to create an object inside these tests or need to create one global object.
-These are not cool solutions, so we need a design or approach that we can keep all objects which are under test in environment.
-We can do this with test fixtures, We will see it in the next.

 ```bash
 #include <iostream>